Understanding Your E-Commerce Cash Flow Statement

-Investing activities refer to the activities involving the acquisition and disposal of long-term assets and investments that are not considered as cash equivalents.
-Such cash outlays are necessary as these expenditures help an e-commerce business in maintaining its operating capacity.
+Investing activities involve acquiring and disposing of long-term assets and investments not considered cash equivalents.
+Such cash outlays are necessary as these expenditures help an e-commerce business maintain its operating capacity.

 For instance, an e-commerce store may incur software development costs.
-These costs are related to products to be sold, leased, or marketed to external users, internal-use software, and websites.
+These costs relate to products sold, leased, or marketed to external users, internal-use software, and websites.
 Then, capital expenditures on equipment for an e-commerce business may include assets such as servers and networking equipment, heavy equipment, and other fulfillment equipment.

-Besides the purchase and sale of long-term fixed assets, cash flows from investing activities also include cash flows from long-term investment securities.
+Besides purchasing and selling long-term fixed assets, cash flows from investing activities also include cash flows from long-term investment securities.
 It may also include investments in joint ventures or affiliates.

 In addition to changes in long-term assets, the calculation of capital expenditures also includes the amount of depreciation or amortization.
 This is because depreciation changes the net of property, plant, and equipment.

-The following are the examples of cash flows from investing activities for an e-commerce business:
+The following are examples of cash flows from investing activities for an e-commerce business:

 I. Cash Inflows from Investing Activities

 - Cash receipts from sales of fixed assets